LachlanMJ/phys3116_Richard_Fine_Men_and_Zhiyi_Wang_-Nicole-/Meeting.md

 ## Agenda
 - Follow up from Week 3: Plotted many more relationships that we believe to be useful in identifying accreted clusters.
+- Labels from the AltName column were added to the scatter plots to clearly identify clusters and highlight outliers for future analysis.
 - Included metalicity vs galactometric center plot.
 - Confirm Python code works and plots are readable.

 ## Possible Next Steps
 - Investigate outliers in the Galactometric radius–[Fe/H] relation.
 - Begin to identify what all of these plots mean and how we can determine which clusters are potentially acreted.
+- More analysis on the outliers